TAP2017/FirstExperiment/README.md

 # FirstExperiment
-To learn how it wors - no significant data
+To learn how it works - no significant data